Occupational employment and wage statistics (OEWS)

-OES is a program of the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
-This federal-state cooperative program produces employment and wage estimates for nearly 840 occupations.
-Each year, the OES unit compiles occupational employment and wage estimates for Washington state.
-These data are displayed statewide, by metropolitan division (MD), metropolitan statistical area (MSA) and nonmetropolitan area (NMA).
-Data can also be displayed by county using the link below.
+OEWS is a program of the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
+This federal-state cooperative program produces employment and wage estimates annually for about 867 occupations.
+Each year, the Employment Security Department’s Data Architecture, Transformation and Analytics (DATA) Division compiles occupational employment and wage estimates for Washington state.
+These data are presented statewide, for metropolitan statistical areas (MSAs) and nonmetropolitan areas (NMAs).
 All data are at the cross-industry level.

-What is the source of the occupation and wage estimates?
+The source of the occupation and wage estimates and technical notes

 How can I use this information?